 - b.
 Respondent(s) shall redact the Award by eliminating the names of the enrollees, the plan, witnesses, providers, health plan employees, and health facilities. - c.
 Respondent(s) shall serve the redacted Award on the Independent Administrator and Claimant(s).
 The redacted version of the Award will become part of the Neutral Arbitrator's file. - d.
-In arbitrations brought by Health Plan or KPIC, in 39.b and 39.c, "Respondent(s)" means the member or member's family or representative and "Claimant(s)" means KPIC or Health Plan.
-Health Plan or KPIC shall serve the redacted Award.
+In arbitrations brought by Health Plan or KPIC, Health Plan or KPIC shall serve the redacted Award.